Pyrdacor/Ambermoon/FileSpecs/Characters.md

 0x0003 | ubyte | [Class](Enumerations/Classes.md)
 0x0004 | ubyte | [Usable spell types](Enumerations/SpellTypes.md)
 0x0005 | ubyte | Level (1-50)
-0x0006 | ubyte | Number of free hands (0-2, Alkem has 255 which might be a bug) 0x0007 | ubyte | Number of free fingers (0-2)
+0x0006 | ubyte | Number of occupied hands (0-2, Alkem has 255 which might be a bug) 0x0007 | ubyte | Number of occupied fingers (0-2)
 0x0008 | ubyte | [Spoken languages](Enumerations/Languages.md)
 0x0009 | ubyte | Inventory inaccessible (0 means accessible, otherwise it's inaccessible)
 0x000A | ubyte | Portrait index
-0x000B | uword | Combat graphic index (only used for monsters) 0x000D | ubyte | **Unknown** (only used for monsters, looks likes percent values like 70, 90, 100, etc. -> max value is 100), most likely a kind of parry/dodge chance as low monsters have 0. but many have 100 (maybe it's reduced by party member ATT ability?)
+0x000B | ubyte | Join percentage (0-100%)
-0x000E | ubyte | **Unknown** (only used for monsters, 0-5, maybe critical strike chance for monsters?)
-0x000F | ubyte | Monster morale (0-100), in **Ambermoon Advanced** this is used for party members as well to state if they exchanged experience already.
+0x000C | ubyte | Combat graphic index (only used for monsters) 0x000D | ubyte | Spell chance percentage (only used for monsters) 0x000E | ubyte | Magic bonus to hit (0-255, only used for monsters) 0x000F | ubyte | Monster morale, retreat percentage (0-100%), in **Ambermoon Advanced** this is used for party members as well to state if they exchanged experience already.
 0x0010 | ubyte | Immunity to [spell types](Enumerations/SpellTypes.md)
 0x0011 | ubyte | Attacks per round (APR)
 0x0012 | ubyte | [Battle flags](Enumerations/BattleFlags.md) (monsters only in Ambermoon, party members as well in **Ambermoon Advanced**)